weaviate-tutorials/weaviate-pydantic-ai-workshop/README.md

 A hands-on workshop exploring the fundamentals of AI agents, from simple LLM calls to intelligent systems that know when to use tools.

+> [!NOTE]
+> If you attended the workshop, we'd love to hear your feedback on the workshop.
+Please fill out this [form](https://tally.so/r/nPVvre).

 ## Workshop Overview

 **Duration:** 60 minutes